Colette M. Jenkins

 Colette M. Jenkins was an American journalist.
 She was an award-winning religion/ethics writer at the Akron Beacon Journal.

 While working for the Akron Beacon Journal in 1993, Jenkins was one of several reporters who worked on a project studying race relations in Northeastern Ohio.
 The series, entitled "A Question of Color," won the 1994 Pulitzer Prize for Public Service.

-Mrs. Colette Marie Jenkins Parker, 60, left a legacy of love when she fell asleep in the arms of the Lord on Saturday, Nov.
+Mrs. Colette Marie Jenkins Parker, 60, died on Saturday, Nov.
 28, 2020, following a short illness.
-Colette was a humble person who wanted you to know her heart more than her accolades.

 She started as a staff writer at the Warren Tribune.
 After starting her career in Warren, Ohio, she transitioned to religion/ethics writer at the Akron Beacon Journal for 25 years, from April 1992 to November 2016.

 Colette continued a journey of faith and was a current member of St. Elizabeth Ann Seton Church in Warren.
 She served as a Dominican Associate and was the current Director of Associates for the Dominican Sisters of Peace in Akron from December 2016 until her death.
 She was a 1989 graduate of Indiana University-Bloomington.

 In addition to her parents, she was preceded in death by brothers, Henry Jr., Willie Charles and Carl Jenkins; and sister, Grace Broadway.